 Entrance to this trailhead located on the Grand Staircase Escalante National Monument area is free of charge and open year-round.
-You don’t need 4×4 to get here.
+You don’t need a 4×4 to get here.
 Trailhead is located next to US Highway 89.

-If you follow the Alltrails application trail, it will be 1.8 miles long, and elevation gain should be about 140 ft.
+If you follow the Alltrails application trail, it will be 1.8 miles long, and the elevation gain should be about 140 ft.
 But if you will be meandering among those incredible hoodoos, it will be longer and more time-consuming.
 However, we recommend it because those formations are lovely and you can try to find as many of them as you can.
 Plenty is hidden.